 Maximum mortgage term

-This is essentially a giant overdraft on your transaction account where the overdraft is at mortgage rates.
+This is essentially a giant overdraft on your transaction account where the overdraft is at floating mortgage rates.
 As long as you can resist the temptation of using all that credit for fun things like shoes and holidays, there are a couple of great benefits:

 - Gives you easy access to funds and can smooth your mortgage if your income is lumpy or irregular.
 Can be a great option for self-employed/contractors or if you’re planning a family.